hero banner image

 What you'll study

-This engaging and hands-on course encourages you to develop your skills from the very beginning.
+This engaging and hands-on tourism and event management course encourages you to develop your skills from the very beginning.
 For instance, in their first year, one group created a thrilling horror weekend as part of an assignment, enjoying the process of producing their own promotional video.

 You will receive 8 hours of in-person teaching per week, spread across 4 modules.
 Additionally, independent learning is expected, supported by online resources such as content, recommended books, videos, and podcasts.